 Duration of Aid: Most financial aid, including scholarships, awards, grants, loans, and employment is available for eight academic semesters (four complete years).
-Students who do not graduate in eight academic semesters, which may include academic work at other institutions (i.e., transfer students), may receive reduced financial assistance.
-No Wabash grant resources are packaged after 12 semesters (including transfer work).
+Students who do not graduate in eight academic semesters may receive reduced financial assistance.
+No Wabash grant resources are packaged after 12 semesters.